The Essential First Chapter: Why You Shouldn’t Skip Your Getting Ready Photos and How to Prepare for It

 Imagine turning those first pages of your album.
 You'll find the quiet, genuine moments: the glint of your carefully chosen accessories, the calm of your final coffee, the atmosphere of the beautiful location you selected, and the heartfelt laughter shared with your closest loved ones.

-Now, turn the page - the anticipation leads seamlessly into the emotion of the ceremony.
+Now, turn the page.
+The anticipation leads seamlessly into the emotion of the ceremony.
 Continue flipping to find the timeless elegance of your location portraits, and finally, the explosive joy of the reception party.

 By including the prelude, you elevate your album from a simple collection of events to a fully realised, giving context and heart to every moment that follows.